nasa-jpl/open-source-rover/electrical/pcb/README.md

 **Option 1: If you have an INA260 daughter board, you should install that in footprint U1.**

-TODO: update parts here

 1. Attach an 8x1 female header to the 8 pins on the bottom side of the INA260 / U1 footprint, as seen in Figure 3.10
+2. Solder the 8x1 male header pins to the INA260.
-2. Attach a 3x1 female header (cut from a longer Nx1 header) to the two pins on the top side of the INA260 / U1 footprint, as seen in Figure 3.10
+3. Attach a 3x1 female header (cut from a longer Nx1 header) to the two pins on the top side of the INA260 / U1 footprint, as seen in Figure 3.14.
+You'll need to manually remove the center pin.
+4. Removce the center pin from a 3x1 male header pins, and solder to the INA260.
+5. Solder across pads A0 and A1 on the INA260 (to set it to use I2C Address 0x45)
+6. Install M2.5 x 12mm + 6mm standoffs to the side of the INA260 opposite the pins as shown in Figure 3.20

 | <img src="../../images/pcb_assembly/v2_0_1/assembly/ina260_headers.png" height="300"> |
 |:-:|